Hypselodoris bertschi Gosliner &

 chromodorid on shallow reef flats.
 Although diurnally active, it may

 rest in the open at night.
+It probably feeds on a black sponge.
 A 15 mm animal laid a cream, spiral egg mass

 composed of about three whorls.
 It was 10 mm in diameter and the eggs

 hatched in about seven days in the laboratory.